 Assault Charges Do Not Have To Hold You Back

-Assault charges can involve a wide range of criminal allegations, such as:
+In addition to criminal charges for simple assault, assault charges can vary in degree and involve a wide range of criminal allegations, such as:

 - Terroristic threats